xrdocs/automation/_tutorials/using-cisco-wae-srv6-te-visualization-and-simulation.md

 ![Crosswork Optimization Engine UI]({{site.baseurl}}/images/using-wae-srv6-img006.png)

-The LSP table will list SR and SRv6 policies present in the network.
+The LSPs table list SR and SRv6 policies present in the network.
 One may select a specific SRv6 policy to render the IGP path and filter to Segment Lists, Segment List Hops, which will display the SRv6 SID Hops.

 ![Crosswork Optimization Engine UI]({{site.baseurl}}/images/using-wae-srv6-img007.png)